Discover which states offer free CNA reciprocity in 2026

 Texas

-To transfer your CNA certification to work as a nurse aide in Texas, you need the following:
+To transfer your CNA certification to work as a nurse aide in Texas, you need to do the following:

 • Complete a criminal history check at the Texas Department of Public Safety Crime Records division (a fee is charged for the check).